AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/KondoEffect.md

 title: The Kondo Effect
 author: Austen Lamacraft
 chapter: 11
-summary: Log singular renormalization of scattering at second order.
-Poor man's scaling by Schrieffer--Wolf. `Numerical renormalization group` See \href{https://github.com/LucasNogueiraMartins/NRG-Didactic}{this GitHub repository}
+summary: A localized spin in a Fermi sea; Divergences at second order; Poor man's scaling
 ---

 ## Contents